sowson/darknet/README.md

-# EXPERIMENTAL Build on Windows, I know!
-But why not once is so hard?!
+# EXPERIMENTAL Build on Windows, I know! ;-)

-### Make all of the artefacts by yourself and figured out more!!
+### Make all the artefacts by yourself and figured out more!!

 0) Clone recursive by command: git clone --recursive https://github.com/sowson/darknet
 1) Install MSVC++ from: https://aka.ms/vs/16/release/vc_redist.x64.exe